• Home • Big Bang Cosmology Needs To Be Placed In Time Out • Top Ten • USA • January 2017 •

 Our Simple Alternative That Is Yet To Be Critically Explored By The Academic Community:

-January 12, 2017 Editor’s Note: We will be most-actively working on this chart for about another month.
+January 12, 2017 Editor’s Note: We will be working on this chart for a very long time.

 We ignore Big Bang Cosmology’s only rule and postulate that the very earliest beginnings of the universe had little to do with temperature.